Skip to content

 MR. MEDINA: We are gonna be focusing on Elizabethan literature: Shakespeare, Marlowe, Bacon, Ben Jonson, John Webster.

-— William Shakespeare (baptized 1564, died 1616), Christopher Marlowe (1564-1593), Francis Bacon (1561-1626), Ben Jonson (born c.
+• William Shakespeare (also mentioned at 04:05 and 26:05), Christopher Marlowe (1564-1593), Francis Bacon (1561-1626), Ben Jonson (born Benjamin Jonson c.
 1572, died c.
 1637), and John Webster (born c.
-1580, died c.
-1632) were all writers, mostly playwrights and poets, who lived during the reign of Queen Elizabeth I of England.
+1578, died c.
+1632) were all writers, mostly playwrights and poets, who lived during the 1558-1603 reign of Queen Elizabeth I of England.

 LORELAI: Jesus, Mary, Joseph, and the camel! … This is really bad coffee.